scientist-softserv/softserv-training-workshops-2023/5-BULKRAX/index.md

 Bulkrax is a batteries included importer for Samvera applications.
 It currently includes support for OAI-PMH (DC and Qualified DC) and CSV out of the box.
 It is also designed to be extensible, allowing you to easily add new importers in to your application or to include them with other gems.
 Bulkrax provides a full admin interface including creating, editing, scheduling and reviewing imports.

 Here you'll find the workshop's concepts and exercises that are meant to go along with the commits on this branch.
-As you work through the exercises, you can reference the related commit(s) to check your progress. **YOU WILL NOT NEED TO CHECK OUT THIS BRANCH.**
+As you work through the exercises, you can reference the related commit(s) to check your progress. **DO NOT CHECK OUT THIS BRANCH UNLESS YOU ARE READY TO SEE THE END RESULT.**

 **CONTENTS**
 - [Setup Instructions](#setup-instructions)